ryankiros/skip-thoughts/README.md

 By default the EOS token is not used when encoding, even though it was used in training.
 We found that this results in slightly better performance across all tasks, assuming the sentences end with proper puctuation.
 If this is not the case, we highly recommend using the EOS token (which can be applied with use_eos=True in the encode function).
 For example, the semantic-relatedness sentences have been stripped of periods, so we used the EOS token in those experiments.
 If ever in doubt, consider it as an extra hyperparameter.

+## BookCorpus data

+The pre-processed dataset we used for training our model is now available [here](http://www.cs.toronto.edu/~mbweb/).

 ## Reference

 If you found this code useful, please cite the following paper: